 Faculty engage students through the Socratic method, which challenges students to analyze the complex topics impacting lives today.
 Students refine their ability to read closely, think analytically, write carefully and speak effectively.

-The curriculum, combined with outside-the-classroom leadership experiences, prepare students with the broad, academic foundation they will use throughout their careers.
-Students have the opportunity to intern on Capitol Hill or in congressional offices in their district, with nonprofits around the country, or in an opportunity of their academic interest.
+The curriculum, combined with outside-the-classroom leadership experiences, provides students with the broad, academic foundation they will use throughout their careers.
+Students have the opportunity to intern on Capitol Hill, in congressional offices in their district, with nonprofits around the country or in an opportunity of their academic interest.
 They engage with world-renowned scholars and experts who visit ASU for large lectures and small seminars through the school's public programs and civic outreach initiatives, and they are able to apply for one of the school's Global Intensive Experiences, which study service and leadership in places such as Israel and the West Bank, India and South Africa.